ashleylyh/quick_draw/DOCKER_DEPLOYMENT.md

 - Docker and Docker Compose installed
 - At least 4GB RAM available for containers
 - Ports 3000, 6379, 8000, 8501 available on your system
+- (Optional) NVIDIA GPU drivers + NVIDIA Container Toolkit if you plan to run with GPU acceleration

 ### 1. One-Command Start
 ```bash